sglyon/srg/content/post/GreenlandLoprestiMcHenry_2016.md

 </ul>
 <p>The identification is weak of all 13 time-lag parameters, so they constrain the model so that the coefficients to evolve smoothly over time according to a cubic function.</p>
 <blockquote>
 <p>To do this they say that the point estimate for the lag l coefficient is equal to a cubic polynomial in l.
-They then construct 4 auxiliary variables that are the sum of lagged changes from 0 to 12 of the tariff gap times post 2001 dummy times the number of lags to the [0, 1, 2, 3] (that's where they get 4 variables).
+They then construct 4 auxiliary variables that are the sum of lagged changes from 0 to 12 of the tariff gap times post 2001 dummy times the number of lags to the [0, 1, 2, 3] (that’s where they get 4 variables).
 They then replace the 13 lag terms with these 4 auxiliary variables and estimate coefficients on just the 4 parameters.</p>
 </blockquote>
 <p>This reduces the number of parameters from 13 to 4.
 Model predictions are largely unchanged, but identification is much sharper.
-Their results predict that about 20% of the total effect happens within one year of the trade shock, with a significant portion happening at a lag of 7 or more years (they don't give numbers...).</p>
+Their results predict that about 20% of the total effect happens within one year of the trade shock, with a significant portion happening at a lag of 7 or more years (they don’t give numbers…).</p>